-The leaves of A. annua L. were collected in June 2023 in Zenica, Bosnia and Herzegovina.
+The leaves of Artemisia annua L. were collected in June 2023 in Zenica, Bosnia and Herzegovina.
 The plant material was harvested during the vegetative phase, shortly before flowering.
-Species identification was confirmed by Dr. Haris Nikšić from the University of Sarajevo, Faculty of Pharmacy, Bosnia and Herzegovina (voucher specimen 116/23).
-The collected raw material was air-dried at 20-25 °C and stored in dark, dry conditions until analysis.
+The species identification was confirmed by Dr. Haris Nikšić from the University of Sarajevo, Faculty of Pharmacy, Bosnia and Herzegovina (Voucher specimen 116/23).
+The collected raw material was air-dried at 20-25°C and stored in dark, dry conditions until analysis.

-Dried, powdered leaves (30 g) were extracted with 96% (v/v) ethanol (EtOH) at 25 °C in an ultrasonic bath, using two 30-min ultrasonic cycles at a 1:20 herbal substance-to-solvent ratio.
-The EtOH extracts were centrifuged at 4000 rpm for 20 min at 4 °C and evaporated to dryness, yielding 4.3 g (14.3% yield).
+Dried, powdered leaves (30 g) were extracted with 96% (v/v) ethanol (EtOH) at 25°C in an ultrasonic bath, with two 30-minute ultrasonic cycles at a 1:20 herbal substance to solvent ratio.
+The EtOH extracts were centrifuged at 4,000 rpm for 20 minutes at 4°C and evaporated to dryness, yielding 4.3 g (14.3% yield).

-Targeted fractions containing artemisinin and arteannuin B from the crude EtOH leaf extract of A. annua L. were obtained by HSCCC.
+Targeted fractions containing artemisinin and arteannuin B from crude EtOH leaf extract of A. annua L. were obtained by high-speed countercurrent chromatography (HSCCC).
 HSCCC separations were performed using a CCC-1000 high-speed countercurrent chromatograph (Pharma Tech Research Co., Baltimore, MD, USA) equipped with a self-balancing three-coil centrifuge (320 mL total volume).
-The system was connected to a digital dual-piston pump (Shimadzu LC-10ATvp) for solvent delivery and a fraction collector with an autosampler (LAMBDA OMNICOLL, LAMBDA Instruments GmbH, Switzerland).
+The system was connected to a digital dual-piston pump (Shimadzu LC-10ATvp) for solvent delivery and a fraction collector with autosampler (LAMBDA OMNICOLL, LAMBDA Instruments GmbH, Switzerland).
 A biphasic solvent system consisting of n-hexane, ethyl acetate, ethanol, and water in a volume ratio of 6:4:5:4 (v/v) [33] was freshly prepared before the experiments by mixing the solvents in a separatory funnel.
 This mixture was shaken vigorously to achieve phase separation.
-The upper and lower phases were then collected in separate containers and degassed in an ultrasonic bath for 20 min.
+The upper and lower phases were then collected in separate containers.
+The phases were degassed in an ultrasonic bath for 20 minutes.
 The aqueous phase was chosen as the mobile phase, while the organic phase served as the stationary phase in a descending chromatography setup.
 First, the column was filled with the upper stationary phase at a flow rate of 9 mL/min.
 The mobile phase was then pumped through the stationary phase at a rate of 1.5 mL/min and a rotation speed of 800 rpm until hydrodynamic equilibrium was reached.
-The latter was determined by tracking a change in the refractive index in the graduated cylinder and the appearance of a clear mobile phase eluting at the tail outlet.
-Equilibrium was reached after approximately 42 min of continuous operation, as evidenced by constant flow rates and a stable ratio between the mobile and stationary phases, with no further displacement of the stationary phase observed in the effluent.
+The latter is determined in such a way that it is tracked by a change in the refractive index in the graduated cylinder and the appearance of a clear mobile phase eluting at the tail outlet.
+Equilibrium was reached after approximately 42 minutes of continuous operation, as evidenced by constant flow rates and a stable ratio between the mobile and stationary phases, with no further displacement of the stationary phase observed in the effluent.
 A system pressure of 6 bar was reached during this process.
 The volume of the extruded stationary phase was then measured to determine the retention of the stationary phase (Sf) relative to the total capacity of the column.
-A total of 235 mg of EtOH leaf extract of A. annua L. was dissolved in 10 mL of a 50:50 (v/v) mixture of stationary and mobile phase and injected into the column after equilibration.
-The sample was injected into the column using a six-port high-pressure injection valve with a 10 mL loop.
+A total of 235 mg EtOH leaf extract of A. annua L. was dissolved in 10 mL of a 50:50 ( $\nu/\nu$ ) mixture of stationary and mobile phase and injected into the column after equilibration.
+The sample was injected into the column using a 6-port highpressure injection valve with a 10 mL loop.
 Elution was performed at a rotation speed of 800 rpm and a flow rate of 1.5 mL/min.
-The fractions were collected at eight-minute intervals over 12 h.
+The fractions were collected at 8-minute intervals over 12 hours.